 Andrew was appointed as Divisional Chairman in February 2018 having previously set up and led the East Midlands region as Regional Managing Director.
 Andrew joined Keepmoat in 2012 as Financial Controller in the Midlands business before rising to Regional Finance Director and then Operations Director.
 Andrew is a Chartered Accountant having qualified with Grant Thornton before undertaking financial analyst and management roles for Eon UK.

-Ian joined Keepmoat Homes in 2009 and moved from the Midlands region to Yorkshire in 2010.
-With an impressive track record in the housing industry working at a senior level, he has served as Operations Director and then the Regional Managing Director of Keepmoat Homes Yorkshire One region.
+Ian joined Keepmoat in 2009 and moved from the Midlands region to Yorkshire in 2010.
+With an impressive track record in the housing industry working at a senior level, he has served as Operations Director and then the Regional Managing Director of Keepmoat Yorkshire One region.
 Ian was appointed as Divisional Chairman in May 2019.

-Tom joined Keepmoat Homes in 2019 as Production Director, prior to this he worked at Crest Nicholson for almost 14 years starting as Production Director for the Midlands and South West regional businesses before becoming Managing Director of the South West business.
+Tom joined Keepmoat in 2019 as Production Director, prior to this he worked at Crest Nicholson for almost 14 years starting as Production Director for the Midlands and South West regional businesses before becoming Managing Director of the South West business.
 Prior to Crest Nicholson Tom was Construction Director at Redrow West Midlands for five years having joined them from Barratt where he headed up the construction team in the South Midlands region.
 Tom is a Chartered builder and Fellow of the Chartered Institute of Building.